GitHub

 • Commit using git commit -m "Initial commit".

-• Push with git push -u origin main (assuming main is your branch).
+• Push with git push -u origin main.

 This manual process helps bypass the API limits for the first upload.
 Subsequent updates, typically smaller, should work fine with Staatic’s automated process.